francoismichel/ssh3-spec/draft-michel-ssh3.md

 }
 ~~~~

-The first byte send on the HTTP/3 stream is the Signal Value.
+The first value sent on the HTTP/3 stream is the Signal Value.
 The
 Channel Type is a UTF-8-encoded string whose length is defined
 by the Channel Type Length field.